RestDB/codehooks-auth/README.md

 coho query users --pretty
 ```

-Example output, first user has a password, the second user has a google profile:
+Example output, first user has a password, the second user has a google profile.
+Note the success and fail counts for each user.

 ```bash
 {